cerealkella/btw_i_use_arch/README.rst

 Helper menu-driven CLI for installing packages and setting up Linux components on an Arch-based system.
 If performing a clean install - ALWAYS RUN PACMAN SYSTEM UPDATES FIRST!
-Disclaimer: As of the initial deployment of this package, I have never actually tried to build myself an Arch system, so please don't tell me I'm a no-nothing n00b.
-In many respects I am, but don't tell me. :)
-Manjaro suits my needs quite nicely, and I like it with KDE.
+Disclaimer: I have built precisely one Arch system and spend the majority of my time using Manjaro variants, which suit my needs nicely.
+I like Arch!
+But I think I might actually prefer Manjaro.
+This package works equally well for either distro.

 * Free software: MIT license